Washington DC Neighborhood Guide: Cathedral Heights

 Looking to move to Cathedral Heights?
 We’ve got you covered.

 Keep reading for a list of what makes this community so special!

-If you’re in the area anyway, go ahead and take advantage of the Cathedral!
-Not just the interior, but the 59 acres surrounding it as well.
-There is a five-mile oak and beech forest and gorgeously landscaped gardens designed in 1916.
+Take advantage of the 59 acres surrounding the Cathedral as well!
+There’s a five-mile oak and beech forest and gorgeously landscaped gardens designed in 1916.

 The beautiful gardens require real work and planning, and they are free to the public, though you can also take tours (some of which include tea!)